Shashankreddysunkara/christmas/README.md

 # christmas
-A sample app to deploy to cloud foundry
+A sample app to deploy to cloud foundry.

 # References:
 https://howtodoinjava.com/spring-cloud/pivotal-cloud-foundry-spring-boot-example/